Longan-Labs/Arduino_CAN_BUS_MCP2515/README.md

-MCP2515 Library for Arduino
+MCP_CAN Library for Arduino
 ==============
-MCP2515 library v1.1
+MCP_CAN library v1.1
-This library is compatible with any shield or CAN interface that uses the MCP2515 CAN protocol controller.
+This library is compatible with any shield or CAN interface that uses the MCP2515 or MCP25625 CAN protocol controller.
 Baudrates 5k, 10k, 20k, 50k, 100k, 125k, 250k, 500k, & 1000k are confirmed to work using a Peak-System PCAN-USB dongle as a reference.

 Installation